slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"An army of sheep led by a lion is better than an army of lions led by a sheep."
 -- Alexander the great*

-> *"To lead people walk behind them."
+> *"To lead people walk behind them." (...)
+"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."
 -- Lao Tzu*

 Leaders are team makers.
 There are no bad teams, only bad leaders.